 Clinical Dermoscopic Atlas

-176 color pages
+176 pages full color

 I have accepted with great pleasure to present this work by my friend and colleague, Giovanni Di Lorenzo.

 The richness and high quality of the images justify the effort, love and competence given by the author in accomplishing this activity.

 I have personally participated in the construction of this experience over the years, supplying support in histopathology.